powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

-To define the list of contingencies where threshold might be differents :
+To define the list of contingencies where threshold might be different:
 ```groovy
 contingencies {
   specificContingencies 'a', 'b', 'c' // Contingency list where special threshold will be applied